Intermediate state (Christianity)

 In some forms of Christianity, the intermediate state or interim state is a person's existence between death and the universal resurrection.
 In addition, there are beliefs in a particular judgment right after death and a general judgment or last judgment after the resurrection.
 It bears resemblance to the Barzakh in Islam.

 Early Christians looked for an imminent end of the world and many of them had little interest in an interim state between death and resurrection.
 The Eastern Church admits of such an intermediate state, but refrained from defining it, so as not to blur the distinction between the alternative definitive fates of Heaven and Hell.
-The Western Church goes differently by defining the intermediate state, with evidence from as far back as the Passion of Saint Perpetua, Saint Felicitas, and their Companions (203) of the belief that sins can be purged by suffering in an afterlife, and that purgation can be expedited by the intercession of the living.
+The Western Church goes differently by defining the intermediate state, with evidence from as far back as the Passion of Saint Perpetua, Saint Felicitas, and their Companions (203 AD) of the belief that sins can be purged by suffering in an afterlife, and that purgation can be expedited by the intercession of the living.

 Those in the intermediate state have traditionally been the beneficiaries of prayers, such as requiem masses.
 In the East, the saved are said to rest in light while the wicked are confined in darkness; the dead can be assisted by prayer.
 Prayers are said to benefit those in Hades, even those who were pagans.

 In the West, Augustine described prayer as useful for those in communion with the church, and implied that every soul's ultimate fate is determined at death.
 Such prayer came to be restricted to souls in Purgatory, which idea has "ancient roots" and is demonstrated in early Church writings.

 The Roman Catholic Church offers indulgences for those in purgatory, which evolved out of the earlier practice of canonical remissions.
 Others, such as Lutherans and Anglicans, affirmed prayer for the dead.
 Nonconformist Protestants, such as Baptists, largely ceased praying for the dead.
-Protestants universally reject the Roman Catholic doctrine of purgatory, while affirming the existence of an intermediate state, usually termed Hades.
+Protestants universally reject the Roman Catholic doctrine of purgatory, while a number of Protestants do affirm the existence of an intermediate state, usually termed Hades.
 John Calvin depicted the righteous dead as resting in bliss.